floccini/thinking-app/README.md

 ## JSON Server

+-- This step is obligatory if you want to execute the CRUD operations without directly updating your actions in the db.json file.
 Run `cd backend` to enter the backend folder, and run `npm start` to execute the JSON Server.

 ## Code scaffolding